dankovacek/camels_compression_challenge/README.md

 ![Camels Compression Challenge Logo - a sequence of objects representing a progression from a finely detailed camelid to an abstract geometric object.](images/CC_Challenge_Logo.png)
 An open challenge for hydrometeorological time series data compression.

->`It is vain to do with more what can be done with less` -*William of Ockham*
+>`It is vain to do with more what can be done with less.` -*William of Ockham*

-> `Another approach for a given problem is to try to restate it in just as many different forms as you can` -*Claude Shannon*
+> `Another approach for a given problem is to try to restate it in just as many different forms as you can.` -*Claude Shannon*

 ## Leaderboard